sanches-davi/ames-housing-price-prediction/README.md

 The Gradient Boosting model achieved the best cross-validation performance and was selected for hyperparameter tuning.

-**Main insight:**
-Tree-based ensemble models performed better than the linear models, suggesting that house prices are influenced by non-linear relationships between property characteristics.

 ### 7.6 Hyperparameter Tuning

 After the model comparison, the Gradient Boosting model was selected for hyperparameter tuning.